MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling.md

 There's a few things to note here which can impact both the performance and the quality of the chat completion:

-- Verbosity of function schema

-    Serializing functions for the model to use doesn't come for free.
+1. **Verbosity of function schema** – Serializing functions for the model to use doesn't come for free.
 The more verbose the schema, the more tokens the model has to process, which can slow down the response time and increase costs.

     > [!TIP]
     > Keep your functions as simple as possible.
 In the above example, you'll notice that not _all_ functions have descriptions where the function name is self-explanatory.
 This is intentional to reduce the number of tokens.
 The parameters are also kept simple; anything the model shouldn't need to know (like the `cartId` or `paymentId`) are kept hidden.
 This information is instead provided by internal services.